-The Live Oak Underground Water Conservation District (LOUWCD) is pleased to submit to the Texas Water Development Board (TWDB) a copy of our amended and adopted Management Plan in accordance with chapter 36.1073.
-The Live Oak Underground Water Conservation District Management Plan (LOUWCDMP) was adopted by the LOUWCD Board of Directors at their quarterly meeting on March 11, 2019, by unanimous consent.
+The Live Oak Underground Water Conservation District (LOUWCD) is pleased to submit to the Texas Water Development Board (TWDB) a copy of our adopted Management Plan in accordance with chapter 36.1073.
+The Live Oak Underground Water Conservation District Management Plan (LOUWCDMP) was adopted by the LOUWCD Board of Directors at their quarterly meeting on August 19, 2020, by unanimous consent.
 In addition, a certified copy of the LOUWCD Board of Directors resolution adopting the plan is also attached.
-This plan was revised at the regular meeting of the LOUWCD March 11, 2019, by unanimous vote of all directors.
+This plan was adopted at the regular meeting of the LOUWCD August 19, 2020, by unanimous vote of all directors.